 “I’m just saying… you could’ve offered whoever had the seat next to him your fancy first-class seat.
 They probably would’ve loved to trade.
 Why didn’t you?”

-“Only messing with you, Red.”
-He said lazily and poked at my elbow between us.
+“Only messing with you, Red,” he said lazily and poked at my elbow between us.

 “Do you think they’d trade me now if I ran back there?”
-I half-stood and bobbled with the turning plane to look back at where Chris sat.
-There was a middle-aged couple sitting in the two inside seats next to him, sharing a magazine.
-Chris was still playing his poker game.
+I half-stood and bobbled with the plane as I faced coach.
+There was a middle-aged couple sitting next to him sharing a magazine.
+I wondered if I could convince them to separate.

 I twisted back to see the scornful look of a very pretty flight attendant.
-Her dark brows furrowed over her bright brown eyes.
+Her dark brows furrowed over brown eyes.

 “Hmmf.”
-I sat down in my seat as the plane turned toward the runway.
+I sat down to avoid her scowl.
 I also hated being called ‘ma’am.’
 It was a new term for me as I’d hit my thirties and one I couldn’t get used to.
 I clasped the seatbelt on and, after a moment, looked over at Jack.

-Annoyed, I stretched my own legs, forcing him to adjust his position as my boot grazed against his.
+Annoyed, I stretched my own legs, forcing him to adjust his position as my boot grazed his.

-I realized shamefully, as the wheels came off the ground and my stomach floated up toward my throat, that where I would normally squeeze Chris’s hand on takeoff, I was now squeezing Jack’s… hard, but as we ascended at what felt like ninety degrees, I couldn’t let go.
-‘Oh God, level out… level out…’
+I realized, as the wheels came off the ground and my stomach floated up toward my throat, that where I would normally squeeze Chris’s hand on takeoff, I was now squeezing Jack’s… hard.
+But as we ascended at what felt like ninety degrees, I couldn’t let go.

 ‘Oh, please level out… please…’

-‘Oh, don’t throw up Alaina… you’re a grown woman… please don’t throw up.’
+‘Oh, don’t throw up, Alaina… You’re a grown woman… please don’t throw up.’

-As if to oblige me, the plane suddenly leveled out and my stomach returned to it’s appropriate position.
+As if to oblige me, we leveled out and my stomach returned to its appropriate position.
 I opened my eyes and turned my head to see the very amused expression of Jack Volmer—his fingers still locked in my fist.
-I let go abruptly and reached anxiously to turn on the overhead fan.
+I let go and reached up to turn on the overhead fan.

 “WHAT?”
 I asked too loudly.